Coding Bootcamps and Certificates

 - C# programming

 Coding bootcamps, also known as code schools, prepare you for entry-level roles in IT or computer science through a condensed, rigorous format.
 These programs vary in length and quality based on their content, structure, and admission criteria.
-For example, Hack Reactor offers a 12-week accelerated program, Evolve Security's Bootcamp Pro track spans 17 weeks, and the Turing comprehensive front-end development program takes a seven-month commitment.
+For example, Hack Reactor offers a 12-week accelerated program, Evolve Security's Bootcamp Pro track spans 17 weeks, and Turing School's comprehensive front-end development program takes a seven-month commitment.

 While coding bootcamps are an effective introduction to IT and computer science and can secure you entry-level roles, they are not comparable to a four-year computer science degree.
 Bootcamps tend to cover particular skills needed within the industry, such as web development.
 They are also more practically oriented, focusing on real-world applications over theoretical problems.
 Below are some examples of the subjects you'd encounter in a coding bootcamp.